unichlo/NASA-Global-Temperature-Data-Analysis/README.md

 ## Execution Instructions

-1. Download the input data file: midterm_input.csv
+1. Download the input data file: midterm_input.csv cd midterm_input.csv
-2. Run the program
+3. Run the program

-3. Download the output file: midterm_output.txt or see the result on screen
+5. Download the output file: midterm_output.txt or see the result on screen

 ## Data Source
 All data has been sourced from the [NASA's Climate Change website](https://climate.nasa.gov/vital-signs/global-temperature/).